 A well-decorated home is both practical and aesthetically pleasing.
-But finding the balance between utility and decoration can be challenging, especially when you're working with tight spaces.
+But finding the balance between utility and decoration can be challenging, especially when working with tight spaces.

 If you're outfitting your home's bathrooms with small rugs, you'll want to consider how and where you'll place those rugs.
 You'll also want to take some time to think about your rug's qualities and features.